thewtex/thesis/introduction/background_and_significance.rst

 .. sectnum::
   :prefix: 2.

-In this chapter we describe the role diagnostic medical ultrasound plays in addressing public health needs related to diagnosis of plaque burden in the carotid artery that may predispose a patient to a stroke.
-Specifically, we focus on stroke due to carotid atherosclerotic disease with increased vessel stenosis or embolization being primary causative factors.
-First, we describe the prevalence and pathology of stroke.
-We describe the current status of prevention and treatment measures.
-We review current methods to access stroke risk by describing these techniques, the physiological target they aim to quantify, status of development, and effectiveness.
-In this chapter, we focus primarily on imaging methods.
+In this chapter, the role diagnostic medical ultrasound plays in addressing public health needs related to diagnosis of carotid plaque burden are discussed.
+Specifically, focus is placed on stroke due to carotid atherosclerotic disease with increased vessel stenosis or embolization being primary causative factors.
+First, the prevalence and pathology of stroke is described.
+The current status of prevention and treatment measures are reviewed.
+Current methods to access stroke risk are reviewed by describing these techniques, the physiological target they aim to quantify, status of development, and effectiveness.
+In this chapter, focus is placed primarily on imaging methods.
 A thorough literature review describes research efforts in medical ultrasound imaging for carotid plaque detection and characterization.
-Finally, we present the approach taken in this dissertation in the context of prior research efforts.
+Finally, the approach taken in this dissertation is presented in the context of prior research efforts.